Technologies

 Eine Vielzahl verschiedener 3D-gedruckter Metallbauteile.

 3D printing with metal is the youngest type of 3D printing to date, but nevertheless has the most manufacturing methods.
 These can basically be divided into two categories.
-Firstly, the older laser or electron beam-based processes, which include Selective Laser Melting (SLM), Direct Metal Laser Sintering (DMLS) and Electron Beam Melting (EBM), in which the raw material is melted together using a laser or electron beam.
+Firstly, the older laser or electron beam-based processes, which include Selective Laser Melting (SLM), Direct Metal Laser Sintering (DMLS), Laser Metal Deposition (LMD) and Electron Beam Melting (EBM), in which the raw material is melted together using a laser or electron beam.

 The second category consists of sinter-based processes such as Metal Binder Jetting (MBJ), Cold Metal Fusion (CMF), Bound Metal Deposition (BMD) and Metal FFF printing (MFFF), in which the raw material is either bonded together using heat and binder or extruded, as in filament 3D printing, to create a green part and then transformed into a fully-fledged metal component in an external sintering furnace.